bryanling1/Tutorials/MasterTheCodingInterview.md

 # Linked Lists

-Reasigning values always envolves some sort of temp variable
+- Reasigning values always envolves some sort of temp variable
+- Make sure that switching values you check for edge cases where the value is `null`
+- 99% of the time the **iterative** of approach has a better space and time complexity of the **recursive** one
 ## Reversing a linked list
 ```js
 const reverseList = function(head) {